kshji/ksh/Sh/README.md

 ## multilinecomment.sh

-"As most of us know, the standard POSIX shell doesn't have multiline comments, like you see in a lot of other programming languages.
+As most of us know, the standard POSIX shell doesn't have multiline comments, like you see in a lot of other programming languages.

 I'm sure David Korn (of KornShell fame) had a good reason for not including `/* ... */` style comments.